How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Aerial layout mapped of a 2000 square meter tropical permaculture homestead with vegetable gardens, food forest, and pathways in Costa Rica

-Our land is divided into simple, efficient zones:
+The land is organized into clear and efficient zones:

-• Food forest with fruit and nut trees
+• A layered food forest with fruit and nut trees

 • A small ecological pond for fish

-• A small chicken coop for eggs and compost shredding
+• A small chicken coop integrated into the forest system

-Just ten crops provide around 1.3 million calories per year, covering more than 75 % of our household energy needs.
+Together, roughly ten core crops generate more than 1.3 million calories per year and supply the majority of our household energy needs.

 Crop Annual Yield (per plant) Main Use & Notes